How to Take Peptides: What Are the Benefits of Oral Supplements?The Benefits of Oral Peptides Versus Injections

 Thymosin Beta is found in high concentrations in blood platelets, wound fluid and other tissues in the body.
 Tβ4 has been found to play an important role in protection, regeneration, and remodeling of injured or damaged tissues.

-Thymosin Beta 4 is usually used for acute injury, surgical repair, and patients that were once athletes that accumulated injury over their lifetime.
+Thymosin Beta 4 is usually used for acute injury, surgical repair, and patients who were once athletes that accumulated injury over their lifetime.
 It is also used as a way to improve inflammation.
 (3)

 Table 1.
 Oral peptide and protein delivery systems that are either in clinical trials or commercialized.